ktsakalozos/juju-apache-bigtop/README.md

 Depending on your service, you'll also need to tell Bigtop where to find important hosts, by passing a dict of "hosts" to Bigtop.render_site_yaml.

-You can use tools like the leadership layer to populate your hosts.
+The leadership layer may come in handy when it comes to populating that hosts dict.

 ## Actions